 After 1970 Grove Press scaled back its film distribution; the Film Division was dissolved and its film holdings disbanded in 1985, when the Press was sold.
-The material that was later donated to the HFA comprises approximately 164 titles (35mm and 16mm projection prints, original elements, and trailers), dating from the 1910s to the 1970s.
-The collection represents Grove Press’ ambition to promote non-mainstream cinema that pushed both formal and topical boundaries.
-In addition to major and lesser seen works by significant figures in European art-house cinema, highlights include filmic meditations on revolutionary currents in late 1960s Yugoslavia, in Zelimir Zilnik’s Student Demonstrations (1968), and in America, in Jean-Luc Godard and the Dziga Vertov Group’s Vladimir and Rosa (1970); “Grove Press Erotic Classic” cartoons and live-action films whose subject is sexual activity and behavior, such as Dr. Phyllis and Eberhard Kronhausen’s 1969 Freedom to Love; 1970s newsreels produced by the People’s Republic of China and the China Trade Corporation; and critical cinema of the American avant-garde, including titles by Willard Maas, Anne Severson, and James Broughton, as well as rare films by Madeline Tourtelot and Aldo Tambellini.
+The material that was later donated to the HFA comprises approximately 164 titles—35mm and 16mm projection prints, original elements and trailers—dating from the 1910s to the 1970s.
+The collection represents Grove Press’ ambition to promote non-mainstream cinema that pushes both formal and topical boundaries.
+In addition to major and lesser seen works by significant figures in European art-house cinema, highlights include cinematic meditations on revolutionary currents in late 1960s Yugoslavia—in Zelimir Zilnik’s Student Demonstrations (1968)—and America in Jean-Luc Godard and the Dziga Vertov Group’s Vladimir and Rosa (1970); "Erotic Classic” cartoons and live-action films such as Dr. Phyllis and Eberhard Kronhausen’s 1969 Freedom to Love; 1970s newsreels produced by the People’s Republic of China and the China Trade Corporation; and critical cinema of the American avant-garde, including titles by Willard Maas, Anne Severson and James Broughton, as well as rare films by Madeline Tourtelot and Aldo Tambellini.

 The Harvard Film Archive does not hold the copyright to Grove Press films and cannot assist with copyright research.

 Browse the Grove Press paper collection at Syracuse University here.